Best TVs to buy in 2020: 4K, HDR, OLED, QLED and more

 Also, while having an unprecedented choice of TVs is all well and good, inevitably not all of the glut of new TVs are actually much use.
 So to help you at least narrow things down, here’s our selection of 10 of the current best options across a range of size and price points.

-Vote for your favourite TV.
-And send us your suggestions at the bottom.
+Vote for your favourite TV and send us your suggestions in the box at the bottom.

 The OLED panel technology used in the OLED65C9 is always popular among home cinema fans because of the way each pixel in the screen produces its own light level and colour, leading to beautifully intense and expressive contrast, and almost infinite viewing angles.
 It makes movies look incredible.